bymayo/craft-porter/README.md

 ### Deactivate Account

 Allow users to deactivate their own account via a front end form.
-To enable this got to `Settings > Porter` and toggle the `Deactivate Account` field.
+To enable this go to `Settings > Porter` and toggle the `Deactivate Account` field.

 The quickest way to add the form to your template is with using the `deactivateAccountForm` method: